 The Master of Professional Studies in Nutritional Sciences is a 30-credit online program offering a strong foundation in evidence-based advanced practice, with a focus on leadership in various nutrition practice settings including clinical, research, community, and management.

-To earn this degree, you must successfully complete 30 credits with a minimum of 9 credits of 500-level course work.
-All students must enroll in NUTR 560 Capstone Project in Nutritional Sciences and successfully complete the Capstone Project in order to earn the MPS degree.
+To earn this degree, you must successfully complete 30 credits.
+All students must enroll in NUTR 860 Capstone Project in Nutritional Sciences and successfully complete the Capstone Project in order to earn the MPS degree.

-Most students will complete the degree program in two years.
+Most students will complete the degree program in two years (based on taking two courses per semester).

 Course List - Master of Professional Studies in Nutritional Sciences